 We start with the ways to inject other activities into your own application's option menus and how, in theory, you could use that to get your activity in somebody else's option menu.
-We then cover ACTION\SEND and createChooser(), showing how you can hook into capabilities without knowing exactly what all the options are.
+We then cover ACTION_SEND and createChooser(), showing how you can hook into capabilities without knowing exactly what all the options are.
 We then spend a pair of sections examining PackageManager and how you can use it to peer inside the device and see what all is installed.
 We then see how you can implement

-ACTION\SEND support in your own application, so you can appear as an option when some other application allows its users to "send" things.
+ACTION_SEND support in your own application, so you can appear as an option when some other application allows its users to "send" things.
+Next, we look at how to get control when the user clicks on certain links in Web browsers, such as a for a certain MIME type or Web site.
 We wrap up with a discussion of how to create application shortcuts that can be dropped onto a user's home screen.